danibiftu/R-code/README.md

-# R-code used for On Latent Trait Model with Bayesian Marginal Likelihood of Rank-Based Estimation
+# R-code used for "On Latent Trait Model with Bayesian Marginal Likelihood of Rank-Based Estimation"
 library("LaplacesDemon")
 set.seed(12345)
 n=100#sample size